US says Chinese intercept could have caused air collision

-BEIJING (AP) — The U.S. military says a Chinese navy fighter jet flew dangerously close to an Air Force reconnaissance plane over the South China Sea earlier this month, forcing the American pilot to maneuver to avoid a collision.
+BEIJING (AP) — The U.S. military says a Chinese fighter jet flew dangerously close to an Air Force plane over the South China Sea, forcing the American pilot to maneuver to avoid a collision.

 U.S. Indo-Pacific Command said in a statement Thursday that the incident occurred Dec.
 21 when the Chinese People’s Liberation Army Navy J-11 flew in front of and within 6 meters (20 feet) of the nose of an RC-135, a type of large reconnaissance plane operated by the U.S. Air Force.

 The U.S. plane was “lawfully conducting routine operations over the South China Sea in international airspace,” the statement said.
-Its pilot was forced to “take evasive maneuvers to avoid a collision,” it said.
+Its pilot was forced to “take evasive maneuvers to avoid a collision.”

 “The U.S. Indo-Pacific Joint Force is dedicated to a free and open Indo-Pacific region and will continue to fly, sail and operate at sea and in international airspace with due regard for the safety of all vessels and aircraft under international law,” the statement said.